Nail clipper

-A nail clipper (also called nail clippers, a nail trimmer, a nail cutter or nipper type) is a hand tool used to trim fingernails, toenails and hangnails.
+A nail clipper (also called nail clippers, a nail trimmer, a nail cutter or nipper type) is a hand tool used to trim nails and hangnails.

 Design

 Nail clippers are usually made of stainless steel but can also be made of plastic and aluminum.
-Two common varieties are the plier type and the compound lever type.
-Many nail clippers usually come with a miniature file fixed to it to allow rough edges of nails to be manicured.
-Nail clippers occasionally come with a nail catcher.
-The nail clipper consists of a head that may be concave or convex.
-Specialized nail clippers which have convex clipping ends are intended for trimming toenails, while concave clipping ends are for fingernails.
+Two common varieties are the pliers type and the compound lever type.
+Many nail clippers come with a miniature file affixed to them, for manicuring (smoothing) the rough edges of nails, and some come with a nail catcher.

+The head of a nail clipper may be either concave or convex.
+Nail clippers with convex clipping ends are intended for trimming toenails, while concave clipping ends are for fingernails.
 The cutting head may be manufactured to be parallel or perpendicular to the principal axis of the cutter.
 Cutting heads that are parallel to the principal axis are made to address accessibility issues involved with cutting toenails.

 History

 Before the invention of the modern nail clipper, people would use small knives to trim or pare their nails.
 Descriptions of nail trimming in literature date as far back as the 8th century BC.
 The Book of Deuteronomy exhorts in 21:12 that a man, should he wish to take a captive as a wife, "shall bring her home to [his] house, and she shall shave her head and trim her nails".
 A reference is made in Horace's Epistles, written circa 20 BC, to "A close-shaven man, it's said, in an empty barber's booth, penknife in hand, quietly cleaning his nails."